ChrisKonishi/Student-Selector/README.md

 ## Approver

-Decides if a student is allowed to enroll in a subject
+Decides if a student is allowed to enroll in a subject or if they need to go to the waiting list

 #### init(dict: limit)
 - limit: dictionary containing the limit number of students, divided by subject